zhouhj1994/BMDD/README.md

 Reference: Huijuan Zhou, Jun Chen, and Xianyang Zhang.
 (2025).
 [BMDD: A probabilistic framework for accurate imputation of zero-inflated microbiome sequencing data](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1013124)

 The package implements a variational EM algorithm for estimating the parameters in bimodal Dirichlet distribution.
-For the microbiome data, the unobserved true compositions are assumed to follow the bimodal Dirichlet distribution.
-The package also estimates the posterior distribution of the true compositions.
+For the microbiome data, the unobserved true compositions are assumed to follow the bimodal Dirichlet distribution, thus the package also estimates the posterior distribution of the true compositions.

 ## Installation
 ```r